-Groups can be incredibly powerful to your personal brand.
-Use Advanced Search to find practitioners within your firm and in the industry at large.
-Through these groups, you can learn a lot about your industry by tuning into the conversations.
+Groups can be potent to your brand.
+Use Advanced Search to find practitioners within your firm and the industry.
+You can learn a lot about your industry through these groups by tuning into the conversations.
 You may discover new industry-wide pain points and learn about options to solve those pain points.
-Find out more about your industry by watching from afar will give you real, everyday insight into ways you can help and connect.
+Learning more about your industry by watching from afar will give you real, everyday insight into ways you can help and connect.

 5. Post relevant content on groups (if that’s their approach) and answer targeted questions

 First, figure out the rules of the group.
 Then, if they allow content sharing, start building your credibility in the group by sharing relevant content that fits the group’s interests.
 This content includes relevant blog posts, links to articles you have written, posts that quote you, and event notices for webinars.
 Be sure to stay sensitive to the dynamics of your group — don’t ever try to dominate the conversation.
 Your materials should be a helpful resource, not a sales pitch for you.

 6. Answer targeted questions in areas of your expertise.

 Many group members use LinkedIn as a discussion board, and many questions are posted on any given day.
 Take time each day to answer a few or to post a few discussions yourself.
 Respond to questions relevant to your expertise or something important to you.